Martin Bakole: Professional career

 Following his loss to Hunter, Bakole fought former heavyweight world title challenger Mariusz Wach (33–4) on 6 April 2019 at the Spodek Arena in Katowice, Poland, with the vacant Republic of Poland International heavyweight title up for grabs.
 Bakole won the fight via eighth-round TKO in a scheduled ten-round bout.
 The first-round saw Wach boxing in a defensive manner, staying at range behind the jab and looking to counter-punch.
 The next few rounds saw Bakole take the lead.
 Throwing heavy combination punches to the head of his Polish opponent.
 Towards the end of the fifth, Bakole landed several punches to his opponent's head, leaving Wach on unsteady legs as he walked back to his corner.
 Wach attempted to rally back in the sixth-round, having success as Bakole's pace slowed.
 Bakole came back in the seventh to repeat his performance of previous rounds, putting together combinations and landing punches to the head of Wach.
 The end came in the eighth when referee Robert Gortat waved off the fight after Wach was on the receiving end of a flurry of twelve unanswered punches.

 Following a first-round TKO win over Ytalo Perea (11–4–2) in August, Bakole was scheduled to face Gabriel Enguema on 19 October 2019 at the Utilita Arena, Newcastle.
 Days before the fight, Enguema withdrew from the bout due to an injury.
 Former world title challenger Kevin Johnson (34–15–1) stepped in at short notice.
 In what was a one-sided affair, Bakole won by fifth-round TKO in a scheduled eight-round bout after referee Ron Kearney waved off the fight following Johnson being on the receiving end of several unanswered punches, handing the durable veteran boxer the third stoppage defeat of his career.

+In the January 2024 ranking published by the World Boxing Association, Bakole was the world number one ranked heavyweight.

+Bakole was scheduled to face Jared Anderson at BMO Stadium in Los Angeles on August 3, 2024.
+Bakole won the fight by TKO in the fifth round.
+Bakole won the WBO International and the vacant WBO-NABO heavyweight titles in his victory.

+Bakole faced Joseph Parker in Riyadh, Saudi Arabia on February 22, 2025, taking the fight on just two days notice as a replacement for Daniel Dubois.
+He lost the fight by a second round TKO.

+Personal life

+In 2016, Bakole relocated to Greengairs where he is coached by Billy Nelson.

+His first child, a son named Martin Jr, was born in 2020.